 UAW leadership made a statement about Republican Party interference with promised incentives, and the workers at the plant gave comments about the same issues shortly after the vote count was announced.

 The notion that workers need to forgo their rights in order to justify an economy while the very ELECTED politicians never once entertain the same concession themselves is the real all-American sport these days.
+Small businesses are now availing for business loans online.
+For more information, see here.

 Unions became strong in this country because workers who organized their unions stood up, fought back, and had a sense of militancy that we rarely see today.
 We occupied plants and did wildcat strikes within the same exact economic climate we are in today, but so much of that history is either lost or overly romanticized to the point that repeating what those who came before us did seems all but impossible.
 But is it?